hypernym-studio/bundler/README.md

 ## Formats

-During transformation, file formats are automatically resolved and in most cases there is no need for additional configuration.
+During transformation, file formats are automatically resolved, and in most cases, no additional configuration is required.

-`Hyperbundler` module environment for generated files defaults to `esm`, which means the outputs will have a `.mjs` extension unless otherwise specified.
-For TypeScript declarations, the appropriate extension will be `.d.mts`.
+The default module environment for generated files is `esm`, which means output files will have a `.mjs` extension unless otherwise specified.
+For TypeScript declarations, the corresponding extension will be `.d.mts`.

-Formats can also be explicitly specified for each entry, if necessary.
+Formats can also be explicitly specified for each entry, if needed.

 ### Inputs

-Default transformation behaviour for all `chunk` entries:
+Default transformation behavior for all `chunk` entries:

-- `./srcDir/file.js` resolves to `./outDir/file.mjs`
+- `./srcDir/file.js` → `./outDir/file.mjs`
-- `./srcDir/file.mjs` resolves to `./outDir/file.mjs`
+- `./srcDir/file.mjs` → `./outDir/file.mjs`
-- `./srcDir/file.cjs` resolves to `./outDir/file.cjs`
+- `./srcDir/file.cjs` → `./outDir/file.cjs`
-- `./srcDir/file.ts` resolves to `./outDir/file.mjs`
+- `./srcDir/file.ts` → `./outDir/file.mjs`
-- `./srcDir/file.mts` resolves to `./outDir/file.mjs`
+- `./srcDir/file.mts` → `./outDir/file.mjs`
-- `./srcDir/file.cts` resolves to `./outDir/file.cjs`
+- `./srcDir/file.cts` → `./outDir/file.cjs`

 ### Declarations

-Default transformation behaviour for all `dts` entries:
+Default transformation behavior for all `dts` entries:

-- `./srcDir/file.ts` resolves to `./outDir/file.d.mts`
+- `./srcDir/file.ts` → `./outDir/file.d.mts`

 ## Options

-All options are documented with descriptions and examples so autocompletion will be offered as you type.
-Simply hover over the property and see what it does in the quick info tooltip.
+All options come with descriptions and examples.
+As you type, you’ll get suggestions and can see quick info by hovering over any property.

 ### entries